proglang/jgs/DynamicAnalyzer/readme.md

 # Dynamic Analyzer
 Enforcing non-interference using run-time security labels: An implementation of dynamic information flow control, based on the no-sensitive-upgrade (NSU) policy.

+## Purpose of the Dynamic Analyzer
+The DA's purpose is to take a java file and compile it to one of the following formats: Jimple, or bytecode.
+Jimple can be thought of as an intermediate representation between java and java bytecode.
+This task is accomplished using the [Soot](https://github.com/Sable/soot/) compiler framework.
+If the java file has been annotated by the programmer with security-levels, DA adds run-time checks to ensure non-interference.
+This process is called "instrumentation".

 ## Setup
 Setting up the Dynamic Analyzer (DA) is not complicated, although not yet trivial.
 Follow these steps:
 - Clone the full repository to your hard drive